defcast/defcast.github.io/_posts/2018-01-02-ads-b-part-one.markdown

 <br>
 <br>

 The `aircraft ID` is significant because it can be used to allow the selection of a specific aircraft for antenna tracking from a map or user input.
-In a scenario where there the airspace is congested all other aircraft information can be filtered out from both the display and the telemetry.
+In a scenario where the airspace is congested all other aircraft information can be filtered out from both the display and the telemetry.

 The `meteorological information` can and should be used for identifying when a data link range may be affected by `weak signal propagation` conditions due to the weather.